chear/LuaScript/Readme.txt

 PaserRaw4Filter.lua : use to calculate filter for rawdata.

-StreamParse.lua : writed from Kelvin.
+StreamParse.lua : parser data.

+parse-stream-ppg-ecg.lua : its sample script for saperate ppg and ecg data that mixed on same txt.